TU DUBLIN STUDENTS' UNION TEAM 23-24

-Brian is the President of the Students’ Union, and acts as the Chief Spokesperson and head of the Organisation.
+Brian is the Two-Term President of the Students’ Union and acts as the Chief Spokesperson and head of the Organisation.
 Brian studied Nutraceuticals in Health and Nutrition, starting in Cathal Brugha Street and finishing in Central Quad with a First Class Honours (and a Faculty Award!)

 Email: firstname.lastname@example.org Mobile: 083 193 0223